-Mr. Cuban first shared his story in July, 2016 on his blog post titled, “.”
-Recently, Mr. Cuban generously agreed to share an update on his vestibular experience with Holly Fisher, President of the VeDA is a nonprofit organization whose mission is to support and empower vestibular patients on their journey back to balance.
+Mr. Cuban first shared his story in July, 2016 on his blog post titled, “Virtual Reality Gave Me My Brain Back.”
+Recently, Mr. Cuban generously agreed to share an update on his vestibular experience with Holly Fisher, President of the Vestibular Disorders Association (VeDA).
+VeDA is a nonprofit organization whose mission is to support and empower vestibular patients on their journey back to balance.

 Following are excerpts from Mark’s conversation with Holly and highlights from his blog.

 In May, 2015 Mark Cuban was visiting New York City.
 After a long walk around the city, he returned to his apartment and found he had a headache.
 The next morning he woke up dizzy.
 Mark had experienced vertigo in the past, so he figured this was a similar situation and tried some head movement exercises a doctor had taught him 10 years prior, but they didn’t help.

 Mark Cuban: “At the end of the day I was still what is easiest to describe as being ‘dizzy,’ but it was far more than that.
 My brain was in a fog, I felt hungover without having had a drink.
 My face and ears felt full.
 I can’t fully describe it or give justice to just how off I felt.
 My balance was fine.
 My body below the neck was fine.
 I never felt better.
 But inside my head something was definitely wrong.”

 VeDA asked Mark if it was particularly hard for him, a person in the public eye and responsible for the running of numerous enterprises, to experience such symptoms.
 He said, “It’s the same for everyone – scary.
 No one wants to face waking up every day felling dizzy.”